AtunegwuOchei/SecureVault-Extension/DEPLOYMENT_GUIDE.md

 1. Go to the [Chrome Web Store Developer Dashboard](https://chrome.google.com/webstore/devconsole)
 2. Sign in with your Google account
 3. Click "New Item" to upload a new extension
-4. Upload the `securekeeper-chrome.zip` file from your packages directory
+4. Upload the `securevault-chrome.zip` file from your packages directory
 5. Fill in the required metadata:
-   - Extension name: "SecureKeeper"
+   - Extension name: "SecureVault"
    - Description
    - Category: "Productivity"
    - Screenshots (at least 1280x800 resolution)